rab1dd0g/rab1dd0g/README.md

 ---

-### 🌱 Currently Learning
+### 🧠 Still Learning

-- Git & version control workflows
+- Git and version control without breaking everything
-- JavaScript fundamentals
+- JavaScript basics (and a few head-scratchers)
-- Web development best practices
-- Building and deploying small web apps
+- How to build, test, and launch small web apps
+- Deploying to shared hosting like cPanel — keeping it old-school but effective

 ---

-### 🚀 Goals

-- Build useful, real-world applications
-- Improve my frontend & backend development skills
-- Learn deployment strategies for shared hosting platforms like cPanel
-- Collaborate with other developers and contribute to open source

----

-> ⚡ “Build it.
-Break it.
-Learn from it.”
+> ⚡ "Build it strong.
+Make it work.
+Don’t overcomplicate it."